 Premium Option- Asus ROG PG348Q

-The ASUS ROG PG348Q is a top end 21:9 gaming monitor.
+The ASUS ROG PG348Q is a top end 21:9 34 inch gaming monitor.
 Its 1440p, so you get the beautiful high resolution of the other top end gaming monitors.
-Its IPS, which looks better then TN, and is G Sync compatible.
-It only has a 100hz refresh rate due to IPS having a harder time getting high refresh rate, but that’s still high enough considering running 1440p on max graphics settings is very taxing and can be hard to maintain higher frame rates anyway.
+It uses a beautiful IPS display, and is G Sync compatible.
+It only has a 100hz refresh rate due to IPS having a harder time getting high refresh rate, but that’s still high enough considering running 1440p ultra wide on max graphics settings is very taxing and can be very hard to hit 144 frames per second anyway.

 Budget/Mid Range Option- LG 34UC79G-B

 The LG 34UC77G-B comes in at around half the cost of the above monitor.
-Still expensive, but 21:9 gaming monitors cost more.
+Still expensive, but 21:9 gaming monitors cost more in general.
 For a lower budget you will need to sacrifice gaming performance.
 This monitor is still a 34 inch 21:9 IPS display.
 It even has a higher refresh rate at 144hz.
-Also note that its AMD FreeSync instead of G Sync.
+Also note that it uses AMD FreeSync instead of G Sync.
 The downside, is that its not 1440p.
-To many that’s a pretty big hit in how good the monitor is, but if you have a weaker computer that would have a hard time running 1440p it is a very good option.
-Also because it is FreeSync you may want to use a AMD card, which will also be worse at running 1440p compared to the top Nvidia cards.
+To many that’s a pretty big hit in how good the monitor is, but in reality this isn’t that bad.
+Remember, ultra wide 21:9 1080p is harder to run than normal 16:9, so a AMD card would have a really hard time running 1440p at 21:9 anyway.
 Overall its a very good option for someone who wants a premium 21:9 gaming monitor but doesn’t want to spend the massive amount the above one costs.

-I hope that some of this helped you in your journey to pick the right gaming monitor for your battle station.
-If you liked this please share on social media below to help me out.
+I hope that some of this helped you in your journey to pick the right gaming monitor.
+If you liked this please share on social media below to help me out, and follow our page to see future posts.
 If you have any comments, questions, or anything else, please feel free to comment below!